yukiisen/yukiisen/README.md

 - 👋 Hi, I’m @yukiisen
-- 👀 I’m interested in finding something that picks my interest.
+- 👀 I’m interested in apples.
 - 🌱 I’m currently learning rust
-- 💞️ I’m looking to collaborate on nowhere yet '-'
+- 💞️ I’m looking to collaborate on, how can you even collaborate with javascript?
-- 😄 Pronouns: don't call me.
-- ⚡ Fun fact: I'm considered successful even though...
-Don't mind.
+- ⚡ Fun fact: I'm not a failure.

 <!---
 yukiisen/yukiisen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.